dev-academy-programme/concepts/testing/tape.md

 })
 ```

-You'll probably want to improve the output of the test run with one of the recommended modules on the Tape website, for example `tap-spec` which turns tests red when they fail, and green when they pass.
+You'll probably want to improve the output of the test run with one of the recommended modules on the Tape website, for example `tap-diff` which turns tests red when they fail, and green when they pass.
 Remember, *red | green | refactor*!

 Have a look at this [simple demo]({{ book.cohort }}tape-demo) of a Tape setup if you want to have a quick play yourself.